srobo/team-emails/SR2023/2022-12-20-rules-update.md

 specifies the mass of the Bronze tokens.
 Their mass is specified as 80 ±40g.
 The mass of Gold tokens remains unspecified.

-Hopefully this will allow teams to progress on mechanisms to detect the difference between the various token types.
+Hopefully this will allow your team to progress on mechanisms to detect the difference between the various token types.

 -- the SR Team